ionos-spectre/spectre-core/README.md

 ## Release Notes

 ### v1.5.0
- - HTTP module refactored
+ - HTTP module refactored.
+See _HTTP_ section above.
-   See HTTP section above
  - Duplicate environment definition check added.
 When there are more than one environments defined with the same name in different files, spectre will not continue executing.
  - Method delegation fixed.
 For example, it is now possible to use `log` within other blocks like `http` or `ssh`, within an `it` block.
  - Minor bugfixes